-Glutamine is used by practically all human and animal cells as a carbon source for growth and as a building block for proteins.
+Glutamine is used by practically all human and animal cells as a carbon source for growth and as a building block of proteins.
 Due to its important role in energy supply, it is typically present in cell culture media at higher concentrations than other amino acids.
-While free L-glutamine is an important energy source, its use in cell culture media can result in several problems.
+While free L-Glutamine is an important energy source, its use in cell culture media can result in several problems.
 In particular, it is widely known that the chemical degradation of glutamine into ammonia and pyroglutamate while in liquid media can negatively affect cell culture performance.
 High uptake and metabolic turnover also result in the release of ammonia which becomes inhibiting to the cell culture.

 Glutamine dipeptides are an attractive solution to fix the performance challenges of L-glutamine

 One elegant, natural method to stabilize L-Glutamine against chemical degradation through the synthesis of a dipeptide was developed in the field of parenteral nutrition solutions more than three decades ago.
 This approach has since been widely adopted in cell culture media applications, with L-Alanyl-L-Glutamine being probably the best-known dipeptide that is also available in various ready- to-use supplements.
 Depending on the cell line, clone, product and media formulation used for biopharmaceutical production, it can be helpful to evaluate additional glutamine dipeptides to maximize performance and keep cells healthier for longer.

 L-alanyl-L-glutamine and glycyl-L-glutamine are two dipeptides with superior cell performance